Connect With Us

 FHA Mortgage Insurance Premium Requirements

 The annual mortgage insurance premium ranges from 0.45 to 1.05 percent of your loan amount.
-This rate depends on your down payment amount and loan term.
-If you put down less than 10 percent, you'll pay MIP for the life of the loan.
-With 10 percent or more down, you can remove MIP after 11 years.
+This rate depends on your down payment and loan term.
+If you put down less than 10 percent, you’ll pay MIP for the entire life of the loan.

 Prepaid Costs and Escrow Items

-Prepaid costs are expenses you pay in advance at closing.
+Prepaid costs are exactly what they sound like: expenses you pay in advance at closing.
 These include homeowners' insurance premiums, property taxes, and prepaid interest.
 Your lender collects these amounts to make sure coverage starts immediately.

 Property taxes are typically collected for several months to establish your escrow account.

-Prepaid interest covers the time between your closing date and the first monthly mortgage payment.
-If you close on the 15th of the month, you'll pay interest for the remaining days.
-This amount varies based on your interest rate and the timing of your closing.
-Many buyers choose closing dates near the end of the month to reduce prepaid interest on their monthly mortgage payment.
+Prepaid interest covers the time between your closing date and your first monthly mortgage payment.
+If you close on the 15th of the month, you’ll pay interest for the remaining days.
+That’s why many buyers choose closing dates near the end of the month, to reduce that prepaid interest.

 Shopping and Comparing FHA Lender Fees